-Lynchings were common in the nineteenth and early twentieth centuries, especially in the South and especially targeting African-Americans.
-(The Tuskegee Institute counted 4,743 lynchings in the United States between 1882 and 1968, of which 3,446 of the victims were African-American.)
+Lynchings were common in the nineteenth and early twentieth centuries, especially in the South and especially targeting Blacks.
+(The Tuskegee Institute counted 4,743 lynchings in the United States between 1882 and 1968, of which 3,446 of the victims were Black.)

 The wounded Carney died the following night.
 Before his death, he told police Shelton had wielded the knife.

 Emotions were already running high in the predominantly Irish Third Ward.
 The fatal stabbing coincided with the one-year anniversary of the loss of the steamship Lady Elgin with more than 300 members of Irish community aboard.

 In a story marking the first anniversary, the Milwaukee Sentinel wrote, “Never, perhaps, did such a calamity fall upon one city, as did that of the Lady Elgin disaster upon Milwaukee.
 The victims of the wreck were mostly poor – mostly from the Third Ward mostly Irish.
 Whole blocks of houses were rendered nearly tenantless.”

 As word of Carney’s death spread, a mob quickly formed and marched to the jail, where Police Chief William Beck was waiting for them.